RyanThomason/RyanThomason.github.io/README.md

 3. After formatting the partitions we then have to mount the partition.
 To mount the partition we will be using the command:
     - **mount /dev/sda2 /mnt**
         - This command instructs the operating system that a file system is ready to use, and associates it with a particular point in the overall file system.
+            - Do not forget miss this step like I did because if you do then you won't be able to run following commands for packages
 ## Basic Package Installation and Configuration

 1. Once the drives are all formatted and mounted we then need to install the essential packages using this command: